OFFICE OF THE SELECTBOARD

 Call to Order

 The meeting was called to order at 7:00 p.m.
-Selectboard members Lewis Sumner and Mitchell Green were present; Brad Rafus was not able to attend.
-Ray Combs, Stephan Chait, Marilyn Allen, Lesley Pollitt, and Robbin Gabriel were also in attendance.
+Selectboard members Lewis Sumner, Mitchell Green (arriving 7:08), and Bradley Rafus were present, as were Peggy Rafus, Ray Combs, Nancy McCrea, Diane Conway, and Robbin Gabriel.

 Changes and/or Additions to Agenda